SchrodtSven/Phatman/README.md

 ## Disclaimer
 > [!WARNING]
-> <b>>Status: just started - won't run w/o errors </b>
+> <b>Status: just started - won't run w/o errors </b>

-I just started this little repo - if you are curious about it look again in a few days
+I just started this little repo - if you are curious about it: look again in a few days

 ## Files